tedk13/pui-website/content/docs/components/drawer.md

 ## Side Drawers

 Drawers can also open from the sides.
 Side drawers account for the fixed header.
-If the  `header-fixed` class is added to your main wrapper the side drawers will open below the header.
-Side drawers also will open full screen at the mobile resolution (below 768px).
+If the `header-fixed` class is added to your main wrapper, the side drawers will open below the header.
+Side drawers will also open full screen at the mobile resolution (below 768px).

 ### Right Drawer